Returning to School

 - Identify any gaps in knowledge created over this lockdown period and ensure that they are well supported to catch up on lost learning, using additional teaching staff to provide intervention support as needed.
 This will be done through ‘light touch’ assessments and not any sort of formal testing

-- Focus on the most important concepts when teaching which will act as a strong foundation for the next stages in the children’s education: we recognised that we were not able to cover all the missed learning from the spring and summer terms of 2020 so we will prioritise accordingly
+- Focus on the most important concepts when teaching which will act as a strong foundation for the next stages in the children’s education

 - Teach all subject areas so that all pupils can have access to their favourite lessons

 - Mark and provide feedback so that pupils can understand their next steps

-- Provide an extracurricular offer including breakfast club and Funzone to support working parents and our morning and after school clubs will hopefully operate from after the Easter break, if it is deemed to do so.
+- Provide an extracurricular offer including breakfast club and Funzone to support working parents and our morning and after school clubs operate fully.

 Please let us know if you think your child(ren) might need extra support when returning to school, such as if they feel anxious about coming back or they are experiencing bereavement.